obsidianmd/obsidian-sample-theme/README.md

 ### Add a screenshot thumbnail

-Inside the repository, include a screenshot of your theme.
+Inside the repository, include a screenshot thumbnail of your theme.
 You can name the file anything, for example `screenshot.png`.
+This image will be used for the small preview in the theme list.

 Your screenshot file should be `16:9` aspect ratio.
+Recommend size 512x384.

 ### Submit your theme for review